Who we are

 CSOs play a crucial role in malaria control and elimination in the GMS, especially in providing services to remote and hard-to-reach communities where governments have limited access and capacity to reach out for providing services.
 Efforts to eliminate malaria within a targeted timeline require greater coordination and collaboration as well as harmonization of activities on multiple relevant stakeholders.
 As the malaria burden in the GMS is increasingly concentrated along borders and forested areas, CSOs have built unique relationships of trust with the affected communities, many of which are mobile and migrant populations (documented and undocumented), illegal workers, ethnic groups and marginalized population.
 The CSOs are also filling the void of access to services in remote and conflict areas where government system is difficult to reach the community.

-The CSO platform communicates and coordinates with the CSOs in each RAI implementing country to identify the bottleneck and challenges.
+The Malaria Free Mekong communicates and coordinates with the CSOs in each RAI implementing country to identify the bottleneck and challenges.
 The platform has three steering committee members in each country; one of them serves as a focal point for communication and coordination with the national stakeholders.

 Contribute to malaria elimination effort in the Greater Mekong Sub region